Insurance Terms and Definitions

 An SR-22 is a document required by the court that demonstrates proof of financial responsibility for persons convicted of certain traffic violations.

-A specified amount less than the maximum limits on a home insurance policy.
+A specified amount less than the maximum limits on an insurance policy, such as a home insurance policy.
 Sub-limits are noted for specified coverages or types of property.

 Travel insurance covers you against unexpected trip cancellations and interruptions, plus lost or delayed luggage and medical emergencies.

-If a driver or owner of a vehicle is legally liable for an accident but does not have enough insurance, you can use UIM coverage for injuries, including death, that you, your resident relatives, and occupants of your insured vehicle sustain, up to the limits you select.
+If another driver or owner of a vehicle is legally liable for an accident but they don't have enough insurance coverage, you can use UIM coverage for injuries, including death, that you, your resident relatives, and occupants of your insured vehicle sustain, up to the limits you select.

 The process an insurance company uses to determine if someone is eligible for insurance and, if so, how much that person should pay for insurance.

-If a driver or owner of a vehicle does not have insurance and is legally liable for an accident, you can use UM coverage for injuries, including death, that you, your resident relatives, and occupants of your insured vehicle sustain, up to the limits you select.
+If a driver or owner of a vehicle doesn't have auto insurance and is legally liable for an accident, UM coverage may be used to pay for the healthcare costs of injuries, including death, that you, your resident relatives, and occupants of your insured vehicle sustain, up to the limits you select.

 Uninsured/underinsured motorist property damage (UMPD) coverage